Tens of thousands march in Rome against unemployment

-The rally, organized by the country’s three largest union confederations, CGIL, CISL and UIL, was the first major protest since Letta’s broad, left-right coalition took office following an inconclusive election in February.
+The rally, organised by the country’s three largest union confederations, CGIL, CISL and UIL, was the first major protest since Letta’s broad, left-right coalition took office following an inconclusive election in February.

 Italian unemployment hit 12 percent in April, the highest level on record, and joblessness among people under 24 is at an all-time high above 40 percent.

-Union chiefs, speaking before a flag-waving crowd estimated at more than 100,000 by the organizers, criticized Letta for what they called a lack of action on an urgent problem.
+Union chiefs, speaking before a flag-waving crowd estimated at more than 100,000 by the organisers, criticised Letta for what they called a lack of action on an urgent problem.

 “We can’t accept these continuous promises that aren’t translated into decisions that give a change of direction,” said Susanna Camusso, leader of the country’s largest union CGIL.